clmccart/azureml_cli_tutorial/happypath_remotedata.md

 * A scoring script:
     * This script must have an init() function that loads the model and a run() function that takes in json data as a parameter and returns the prediction in json format.
     * You can create your own scoring script or use the [score.py](score.py) file provided in this repo.
+        * Note: if you use the score.py script provided, update line 13 with the name of your registered model.
 * An inferenceconfig.json file:
     * That specifies the name of your scoring script and any dependencies
     * You can create your own inferenceconfig.json file or use the [inferenceconfig.json](.azureml/inferenceconfig.json) file provided in this repo.
-* A deploymentconfig.json file:
+* A deploy.json file:
     * That specifies the metadata of your deployment
-    * You can create your own deploymentconfig.json file or use the [deploymentconfig.json](.azureml/deploymentconfig.json) file provided in this repo.
+    * You can create your own deploymentconfig.json file or use the [deploy.json](.azureml/deploy.json) file provided in this repo.
 * An AKS cluster to use for deployment:
 ```console
 az ml computetarget create aks ^